JustinDFuller/justindfuller.com/content/posts/2022-07-28_better_arguments.md

 I don't argue like Socrates.

+Actually, it's possible Socrates didn't argue like Socrates.
+After all, most of what we know about him comes from Plato's dialogues.
+There's no telling how closely his depiction resembles the real man.

-No, instead I focus solely on disputing the other argument.
+But, I digress.
+No, I don't argue like him.
+Instead, I focus solely on disputing the other argument.
 Often, I rely on the [Straw Man](https://en.wikipedia.org/wiki/Straw_man) argument to cut down the weakest forms of my opponent's argument.

 But, of course, this isn't the only option.

 Instead of strawmanning, I could [Steel Man](https://constantrenewal.com/steel-man).
-In other words, I could argue against my opponent's strongest arguments, instead of the weakest.
+I could argue against my opponent's strongest arguments, instead of the weakest.
 But why stop there?
 I could take it even further with the [Star Man](https://centerforinquiry.org/blog/how-to-star-man-arguing-from-compassion/), choosing both the strongest counter-argument while also building up my opponent.